 The Ground Based Strategic Deterrent (GBSD)-recently designated the LGM-35A Sentinel missile-is expected to replace the Minuteman III (MMIII) Intercontinental Ballistic Missile (ICBM) in the U.S. nuclear force structure.
-MMIII has served as the ground-based leg of the U.S. nuclear triad-land-based ballistic missiles, submarinelaunched ballistic missiles, and nuclear-capable bomberssince 1970.
+MMIII has served as the ground-based leg of the U.S. nuclear triad-land-based ballistic missiles, submarinelaunched ballistic missiles, and nuclear-capable bombers since 1970.
 (For details, see CRS Report RL33640, U.S. Strategic Nuclear Forces: Background, Developments, and Issues, by Amy F. Woolf.)
 The Air Force expects the Sentinel (GBSD) to begin replacing MMIII in 2029.
-Although some in Congress and outside government have debated whether to continue the program, the Biden Administration has included \$3.6 billion for the GBSD program in its FY2023 budget request and is expected to endorse the program in its Nuclear Posture Review.
+Although some in Congress and outside government have debated whether to continue the program, the Biden Administration has included \$3.6 billion for the GBSD program in its FY2023 budget request and endorsed the program in its Nuclear Posture Review, which says Sentinel will replace the MMIII missiles "one-for-one to maintain 400 ICBMs on alert."
+It also says the Sentinel will "field the W87-O/Mk21 and W87-1/Mk21A warheads and aeroshells."